Pascalls95/Super-Doodle-Dude/README.md

 To run the project, simply press play and use the W, A and S keys (or arrow keys) to control your character.
 Collect coins and get the highest score possible, by not losing all 3 lives.
 If you lose all lives, you will lose your score and have to resart the level.
 There are a total of 5 levels.
 In each level, there is a secret area on the map which will have a lot of coins!
 Find these to increase your score.
+Every 500 points, you gain an extra life, which will help you as you progress through the game.

 I had a problem where the portals only teleported the player to one specific coordinate.
 I fixed it by making it so they get teleported to a markers called PortalDestination.